CARecSys/CAPRI/README.md

 - Add the impact of **fusions** when running models
 - Add a logging functionality

+## Contributing
+There are many ways to contribute to **CAPRI**!
+You can contribute code, make improvements to the documentation, report or investigate [bugs and issues](https://github.com/RecSys-Lab/CAPRI/issues).
+We welcome all contributions from bug fixes to new features and extensions.
+Feel free to share with us your custom configuration files.
+We are creating a vault of reproducible experiments, and we would be glad of mentioning your contribution.
+Reference **CAPRI** in your blogs, papers, and articles.
+Also, talk about **CAPRI** on social media with the hashtag **#capri**.

 ## Cite
 If you find **LitePOI** useful for your research or development, please cite the following [paper](https://arxiv.org/):
 ```